itzg/mc-router/README.md

 The routing configuration allows routing via a config file rather than a command.
 You need to set `-routes-config` or `ROUTES_CONFIG` env variable.
-No you can define the routing via json file. `default-server` can be `null` as well.
+The following shows a JSON file for routes config, where `default-server` can also be `null` or omitted:

 ```json
 {